gruntwork-io/boilerplate/README.md

     - Defaults set on dependency variables (the `variables` field of the dependency).
     - Defaults set on root variables.
     - Defaults set within the dependency boilerplate config.
+* `for_each`: If you set this to a list of values, `boilerplate` will loop over each value, and render this dependency once for each value.
+This allows you to dynamically render a dependency multiple times based on user input.
+The current value in the loop will be available as the variable `__each__`, available to both your Go templating and in other `dependencies` params: e.g., you could reference `{{ .__each__ }}` in `output-folder` to render to each iteration to a different folder.
+* `for_each_reference`: The name of another variable whose value should be used as the `for_each` value.

 See the [Dependencies](#dependencies) section for more info.